Skip to content

 Here’s what we were glad we packed:

-Snacks and water bottles – they’re fine with small bits, just not full picnics
+🫗 Snacks and water bottles – they’re fine with small items, just don’t bring a full picnic

 Chania waterpark slide